 Every time you get a takeout order, they give you those plastic forks and knives.
 Do you really need to save them?
 What are you going to use them for?
 If it is disposable, throw it out.
-Or, better yet, recycle it.
+And according to Hunker, these plastic pieces go into the trash not the recycle bin, unfortunately.
 Yes, this includes chopsticks, as well.

 Dried spices and herbs lose their flavor over time.
 Typically, whole spices will keep for around four years, ground spices for about two-three years, and dried herbs for one-three years.
 Once they pass their prime, you are pretty much keeping little jars of dust.
-When the spices and herbs lose their flavor, throw them away.
+When the spices and herbs lose their flavor, throw them away, says The Spruce.
 You can always wash and keep the little jars and then refill them with new spices that actually add flavor to your dishes.

 If you’re one of those people that likes to grab a menu when you are in a restaurant that you like, odds are you have accumulated a whole drawer full of them by now.
 Add to these the paper menus that restaurants automatically throw in with your takeaway order, and you will soon have an overwhelming collection.
 Two things I’ve learned about takeout menus: First of all, if you order from the place often, you already know the menu and what you are going to order.
 Second, almost every restaurant has an online menu at this point.
 Do yourself a favor, recycle all of those menus, and free up a drawer in your kitchen.